marklcrns/ez-install/README.md

 # Ez-install

-Install your packages and its dependencies, personal dotfiles, run scripts, pull repositories, and more in just one command.
+Install your packages and its dependencies, personal dotfiles, run scripts, pull repositories, and more with just one command.

 Ez-install has a `make`-like system that tries to install dependencies first before the main target package.
 Dependency failure will halt the target package